hamzahalneshmi/Machine-Learning-Models-Access-via-Python-Flask-API-/README.md

 - `/train`: If needed, you can implement a training endpoint to fine-tune models.
 - `/info`: Retrieve information about the available models and their capabilities.

-## Examples

-To help you get started, we've included example code and use cases in the "examples" directory.
-These examples cover common machine learning tasks and demonstrate how to interact with the Flask API.

-Feel free to explore these examples to gain a better understanding of how to utilize the script for your projects.

-## Contributing

-Contributions to this project are welcome!
-Whether you want to add new features, fix bugs, or improve documentation, your contributions help make this tool even more valuable to the community.
-Please check the [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.